Published by Worldview Publications July 2008

 Called to Be Witnesses

-IN A WOODED AREA not far down the street, there is a small church with a large sign in front.
+In a wooded area not far down the street, there is a small church with a large sign in front.
 Written on the sign is the message, “We Are Called to Be Witnesses, Not Judges.”
 Deeply thoughtful!
 Profoundly true!

 Now that we have arrived at the postmodern world, where the only recognized authority is me, myself and I, it is time for us to ponder the judgment of the Christ event.
 At Calvary Jesus paid the price for his own necessary use of authoritative command, possession and power.
 He paid the price for the negative effects of natural free process and human free will.
 Furthermore, he paid the price for what he himself had earlier done — namely, “ . . . [to] form the light, and create darkness: . . . [to] make peace, and create evil . . . ” (Isaiah 45:7; cf. 1 Corinthians 6:20; 7:23).1

 In his climactic act at Calvary, God, acting as Jesus Christ, constituted both the Judge and the Judgment (John 12:31; cf. 5:22, 27; 9:39; 16:8, 11).
-For nearly 2,000 years he has been waiting for witnesses to represent him and to stand on his behalf.
-Only then will he fully manifest his presence and complete the transformation of all Creation and of humanity itself.
+For nearly 2,000 years he has been calling for witnesses to represent him and to stand on his behalf.
+As wise men, shepherds, and Simeon and Anna in the Temple, were representative witnesses at Christ’s First Coming (Matthew 2:1, 2; Luke 2:8-21, 25-38), so we are called to be representative witnesses in anticipation of his promised Second Coming (parousia) (Acts 1:8; cf. Deuteronomy 19:15; Matthew 18:16; 2 Corinthians 13:1).

 1. We should hear, accept and eagerly respond to God’s call for witnesses.